ZachWatkins/task-interface-management/readme.md

 3. Multisite support.

 ## Developer Notes
+Please refer to the [WordPress Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/) when you have questions about how to format your code.

 ### Features
 This repository uses [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/) with WordPress coding standards checks and a pre-commit hook.
 Pretty neat!
 I have made efforts to make this repository work between my Mac (terminal) and Windows (powershell) environments with the VSCode editor.
 ### Conventions